gnosis/gp-v2-services/README.md

 * `model` provides the serialization model for orders in the order book api
 * `shared-arguments` provides command line arguments
 * `tracing-setup` sets up logging

+## Testing

+Run unit tests with `cargo test`.
+Some (by default ignored) tests require a locally running Postgres instance as seen on [CI](.github/workflows/pull-request.yaml).
+More extensive end to end tests can be run with `cargo test -p e2e`.
+These require a locally running instance of ganache.

+A more extensive e2e test using ganache

+## Running

+* `cargo run --bin orderbook -- --help`
+* `cargo run --bin solver -- --help`